w3f/polkadot-wiki/docs/learn-balance-transfers.md

 ## Polkadot-JS Apps

-> NOTE: In this walkthrough we will be using the Polkadot network.
-If you would like to switch to
+> NOTE: In this walkthrough we will be using the Polkadot network, but this is the same process for
-> Kusama or a different network, you can change it by clicking the top left navigation dropdown and
+> Kusama.
+If you would like to switch to a different network, you can change it by clicking the top
-> selecting a different network.
+> left navigation dropdown and selecting a different network.

 Let's begin by opening [Polkadot-JS Apps][].
 There are two ways to make a balance transfer: